 Image services can be cached to improve the access speed for the user to the imagery.
 An image service cache is not dynamic; it must be pre-generated.
 An image service cache can only support a one- or three-band image.
 This is ideal for most orthophotography but not image services with more than three bands of data.
 When publishing a four-band (or greater) image service, the first three bands will be cached to create a color image; however, if the client chooses to change the band combination, they will no longer be using the cache, and the image service will dynamically return the required image.

-When using ArcGIS Desktop applications, such as ArcMap, you can access the cached image service or access it as a dynamic image service.
+When using ArcGIS for Desktop applications, such as ArcMap, you can access the cached image service or access it as a dynamic image service.
 You can control how it's being accessed by checking or unchecking Enable Cache View Mode in the context menu on the image service layer in the table of contents.